karpetrosyan/hishel/docs/advanced/extensions.md

 Every response will have a revalidated extension that indicates whether the response has been revalidated or not.

 !!! note
-    Note that a response could have `revalidated` set to `True` even when `from_cache` is set to False.
+    Note that a response could have `revalidated` set to `True` even when `from_cache` is set to `False`.
 This occurs when the cached entry has been updated and a new entry is downloaded during revalidation.

 >>> import hishel
 >>> client = hishel.CacheClient()